kvakulo/Switcheroo/readme.md

 Instead of alt-tabbing through a (long) list of open windows, Switcheroo allows you to quickly switch to any window by typing in just a few characters of its title.

+## Note:

+The actual repository does not seem to be maintained anymore.
+And, I (Tarik Guney) will work on this project in my forked repository.
+If you are interested, please join me.
+I will add the new features I have added under the *New Features* title.

+## New Features

+1. Now disabling the custom hotkey when ALT+TAB is selected on the Options tab.

+## Screenshot

 <img src="screenshot.png" alt="Screenshot of Switcheroo in action" width="540px" height="372px">